 What is the problem then?
-The problem is that you are too young to qualify for Medicare and you need insurance to cover your medical costs until you hit 65.
+The problem is when you quit working, you gave up health benefits from your employer.
+But because you have not yet reached the age of 65, you are too young to qualify for Medicare and you need insurance to cover your medical costs until you hit 65.
 Finding health insurance for early retirees is job No. 1.

 It is possible that you have been forced into retirement, and your need for health insurance coverage is even more dire because you may need it quickly.
 On the flip side of this, you may have been offered an early retirement package that includes health care.
 Consider yourself lucky if this is the case.